Free Shipping on Orders Over $55 USD

 The point of this story is that dialing equipment, training, and nutrition is required, but avoid any drastic changes from here on out.
 Ensure your equipment is ready, with any adjustments made well in advance.
 Don't wait until the last minute.

 Proper nutrition is pivotal for every endurance athlete.
-It's said that we only have carbohydrates in our system to last us about 90 minutes.
-That means that we have to replenish our carbohydrate stores during our ride.
+It's said that we only have enough carbohydrates in our system to last us about 90 minutes.
+That means we have to replenish our carbohydrate stores during our ride.
 If you haven't already found gels and bars that work for you, now is a good time to start.
 I've always been a proponent of real food.
 Check out The FeedZone Cookbook for some great food ideas.
 These days, I only ride with rice cakes in my back pocket and a couple of caffeinated gels during long rides.
 Here are my nutritional recommendations:

 1. Practice in advance the food and gels to dial in your nutrition